 This policy addresses how Wandin North Primary School aims to prevent, address and respond to student bullying behaviour.
 Wandin North Primary School recognises that there are many other types of inappropriate student behaviours that do not meet the definition of bullying which are also unacceptable at our school.
-These other inappropriate behaviours will be managed in accordance with our Student Wellbeing and Engagement Policy, Inclusion and Diversity Policy, ICT Usage Policy, Behaviour Management Policy and Communication of School Policies Policy.
+These other inappropriate behaviours will be managed in accordance with our Student Wellbeing and Engagement Policy, Inclusion and Diversity Policy, and Digital Technologies Policy and Agreements.